 After everything is properly torque’d

 All that’s left is to put the cover back on and fill ‘er back up with oil!
 Before starting the bike, pull in the clutch a few times and make sure everything feels right, like it’s disengaging and engaging.
-On the first start, warm the bike up properly by letting it idle for at least a couple minutes.
-It’s not unusual for the clutch to drag at first; it just needs to be broken in.

 Once the bike is warm, ride the bike around for a few minutes to make sure everything is still functioning.
 After that, you’re good to go!
 I recommend changing the oil after a few hours of riding if not sooner to get rid of any shavings from the new engine parts.